Nisyros Volcano | The Five Craters and the Largest Hydrothermal in the World

 The island of Nisyros is a volcano itself, belonging in the arc of southern Greece.
-It is located on the edge of the Aegean arch, along with the Caldera of Kos and the island of Giali.
-The first underwater eruptions occurred 150.000 years ago, while the main activity occurred 40.000 to 10.000 years ago.
+It is located on the edge of the Aegean arc, along with the Caldera of Kos and the island of Giali.
+The first underwater volcano eruption occurred 150.000 years ago, while the main activity occurred 40.000 to 10.000 years ago.
 Today, hydrothermal explosions are taking place.

-The last eruption of the volcano took place in 1888 and today there are active fumaroles on the island.
+The last eruption of Nisyros Volcano Greece took place in 1888 and today there are active fumaroles on the island.
 Due to volcanic activity, Nisyros has thermal springs with a temperature of 30 to 60°C, of which the main ones are in Loutra and Palos.

 A volcanic structure rises to about 700 meters, giving the highest altitude of the island.
 The experience of a flight with helicopter over the caldera is definitely worth it.

 The Nisyros Volcano James Bond matter: It is said that part of the James Bond Film "Moonraker" was filmed in the crater!